odeum/optimization/patterns.md

 ### Stateless function
 ##### [:: Contents](#contents)

 **Stateless functions** are as the name suggests ... stateless.
 They don't hold "state", they are simply JavaScript functions.
+A simple way to define highly reusable **presentational components**.

 In React, a stateless function is usually a **Stateless Component** which is described elsewhere in this document.

 Through this terminology we could also call the declaration **React Stateless Functional Components**.

-#### Examples
+#### Definition examples

 ```js
 // Definition of a stateless function using the function keyword